- Learn higher order analytical skills including creative thinking, critical thinking and collaborative problem solving

 - Identify, celebrate and develop their strengths through team building

 The Foundation pays the cost of Destination Imagination teams at the six elementary schools and Nagel, and will expand to the high schools as existing teams move up.
 These costs include team manager materials, entrance fees for the regional, state and global tournament, and partial transportation costs for state and global tournaments.
-In 2018-19, the Foundation funded 30 teams, including the Wilson elementary team pictured that advanced to the state tournament.

 For more information about this wonderful program go to the

 The Forest Hills Foundation is a proud supporter of Destination Imagination.
 This year 60 kids on 11 teams participated with 6 qualifying for the state competition on April 2!
 Many also earned awards for creativity and teamwork.
 Congratulations to the following teams:

 Clever Mountain Toads (state qualifiers, unable to attend)